alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_shm.md

     "countryCode": "Country where your organisation is located, used when generating SSL certificates (e.g. 'GB')", "contactEmail": "Email address at your organisation that will receive notifications when SSL certificates are about to expire."
   },
-  "diskTypeDefault": "[Optional] Which disk type to use by default (see https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types for options).", "dnsRecords": {
+  "dnsRecords": {
     "subscriptionName": "[Optional] Azure subscription which holds DNS records (if not specified then the value from the 'azure' block will be used).", "resourceGroupName": "[Optional] Resource group which holds DNS records (e.g. RG_SHM_DNS_TEST)."